Inhomogeneous mixing: From microscopic dynamics to mesoscopic staircases: Summary and discussion

+\item Homogenization refers to the well-known tendency of eddies with differentially rotating flow to homogenize the profile of vorticity, scalar concentration, etc. within the eddy.
+Then, an array of tangential eddies, as shown in Figure~\ref{fig:PD03}(c), in a fluid with molecular diffusivity $D_0$ and large Peclet number $Pe = vl/D_0 \gg 1$, naturally leads to inhomogeneous mixing \cite{WeissPRS1966,RamirezPRE2024}.
+This is because mixing within the eddy is much faster than the slow diffusion through the separatrices between eddies.
+Thus, scalar concentration profiles naturally take the form of staircases, i.e. flat within the eddies and steep in the regions between them, as in Figure~\ref{fig:PD03}(d).

+\item Phase separation \cite{PadhanJFM2025} refers to the property of some mixtures which allows them to separate into domains of different constituent components (see Figure~\ref{fig:PD03}(e) \cite{FanPoP2018}).
+Such a process also goes by the name of spinodal decomposition.
+Phase separation can lead to layering, as in Figure~\ref{fig:PD03}(f) \cite{FanPRE2017}, where a target pattern results, formed by alternating bonds of different phases. \end{enumerate}

-The results of recent blobs/voids research can provide helpful insights into developing a better physical model for the $E \times B$ staircase (avalanches and zonal flow layers).
-Incorporating turbulence intensity flux and its dynamics into physical models of the $E \times B$ staircase is necessary.
+The results of recent blobs/voids research can provide helpful insights into developing a better physical model for the $\mathbf{E} \times \mathbf{B}$ staircase (avalanches and zonal flow layers).
+Incorporating turbulence intensity flux and its dynamics into physical models of the $\mathbf{E} \times \mathbf{B}$ staircase is necessary.
 In fact, such models have been developed but have not yet been exercised effectively.
-In particular, the length scale for the turbulence intensity can differ from that for the transport flux, adding a scale to the bistable mixing model~\cite{AshourvanPRE2016}.
-This is plausible, since research on coherent structures~\cite{long2024_structures} indicates a departure of the spreading flux from the particle flux.
+In particular, the length scale for the turbulence intensity can differ from that for the transport flux, adding a scale to the bistable mixing model \cite{AshourvanPRE2016}.
+This is plausible, since research on coherent structures \cite{long2024_structures} indicates a departure of the spreading flux from the particle flux.
 The scale of the spreading flux effectively sets the scale of the turbulence envelope, which in turn determines the zonal flow.
-Also, Figure~\ref{fig:TL02} shows that the symmetry breaking of turbulence intensity flux, possibly related to the turbulence intensity gradient~\cite{HahmPPCF2004}, yields a net turbulence spreading and forms a region of enhanced mixing.
-Note that, in previous avalanche models~\cite{DiamondPoP1995} or simulations~\cite{KishimotoPTRA2023}, the variation of the pressure gradient or the associated $E \times B$ shear by blobs/voids was responsible for a directional propagation of blobs/voids.
-On the other hand, the interaction between blobs/voids and zonal flows implies that the turbulence influx through the separatrix, which can drive zonal flows in the core plasma~\cite{DiamondPPCF2008, HahmPoP2024, CaoPRL2025}, may contribute to the formation or sustainment of the $E \times B$ staircase.
-The correlated growth of zonal flows at distant regions might be mediated by turbulence spreading between zonal flow layers~\cite{ZhuPRL2020}.